neelsomani/kv-marketplace/README.md

 * Longest Common Prefix (LCP) matching to enable partial reuse even when prompts differ slightly.

 Future iterations may expand into these areas after the node-local integration path is complete and validated.

+### vLLM fork required for cross-GPU KV import

+To try cross-GPU KV import with vLLM, you must use the companion fork and branch:

+- Repo: `neelsomani/vllm`
+- Branch: `vllm-kvm-dev`

+This fork adds two integration hooks (`before_prefill`, `after_prefill`) and a minimal plugin shim used by this project.
+Upstream vLLM will run, but it will not perform cross-GPU KV imports.

 ## Installation